 Chinese New Year and Lunar New Year in Vancouver

 Below are events that normally happen in the City of Vancouver in the core of downtown and elsewhere within the city.
-Most are happening in 2024.
-With others, however, exact details are to be confirmed.
+Most are taking place again in 2025.

 Lunar New Year Events in Downtown Vancouver

 Chinese New Year events in downtown Vancouver usually include Lunarfest, Asian-themed films at FlyOver Canada, the Parade in Chinatown, Lunar New Year activities at Dr. Sun Yat-Sen Garden, festivities at Chinatown Plaza and celebrations at the International Village Mall.
-New for 2024, there are also special activities at the Chinese Canadian Museum.
+There are also special activities at the Chinese Canadian Museum.

 Chinese Canadian Museum Activities